blueheron786/Arrow/README.md

 # Included Features

+- Minimal, mobile-responsive theme that's easy to re-theme
 - Local user registration and authentication (backed by PostgreSQL + secure cookie sessions)
-- A form to submit feedback to the site admin
+- Contact Us form
-- A basic analytics page that shows home page views
+- A basic analytics dashboard that shows home page views to the admin

 You can disable some of these features (e.g. user registration, feedback form) by configuring `Features` in `appsettings` to `false`.

+Note that setting a MailerSend API key enables all email-connected features, such as the "Forgot my Password" workflow and allowing users to submit feedback.

 ## Technical Features